pbtrre95/The_Nature_Of_Code/03_forces/05_Friction/README.md

 Friction = -1 * μ * N * v;
 ````

 This formula can be seperated into two components, magnitude and direction.
 Friction points in the opposite direction to velocity.
 This is the part of the formula that says -1 multiplied by v or -1 times the velocity unit vector.
-In programming the would involve taking the velocity vector, normalizing it and multiplying it by -1.
+In programming this would involve taking the velocity vector, normalizing it and multiplying it by -1.

 ``` js
 friction.normalize();